blackwell-systems/gcp-secret-manager-emulator/README.md

 Extracted from [vaultmux](https://github.com/blackwell-systems/vaultmux) where it powers GCP backend integration tests.
 Used in production CI pipelines.

+## Disclaimer

+This project is not affiliated with, endorsed by, or sponsored by Google LLC or Google Cloud Platform.
+"Google Cloud", "Secret Manager", and related trademarks are property of Google LLC.
+This is an independent open-source implementation for testing and development purposes.

 ## License

 Apache License 2.0 - See [LICENSE](LICENSE) for details.